UB-Mannheim/mocrin/README.md

 Overview
 --------
-Coordinates multiple ocr-engine to create a uniform workflow and folder structure.
+Mocrin is part of the [akf-work process][akf-link] and it coordinates multiple ocr-engine to create a uniform workflow and folder structure.

 ![mocrin_process](docs/img/mocrin_process.png)